-Most social clubs offer pools, gyms, restaurants, youth camps and classes.
-Clubs are a fantastic way of meeting other expats and will provide an instant network.
-Likewise, sporting clubs, such as the Singapore Polo Club, are an excellent way to meet friends with similar interests.
+Nationality focussed clubs like the British Club, The American Club and the Hollandse Club, can provide an instant network and are another way of meeting expats of a similar background.
+Most social clubs offer facilities including pools, gyms, restaurants, youth camps and classes.
+Likewise, sporting clubs, such as the Singapore Polo Club, Singapore Cricket Club are an excellent way to meet friends with similar interests.
 Clubs can be expensive, so try to meet current members and ask about the facilities.
-Also do some comparisons of locations, membership rules and prices.
-See our handy guide to sports teams here!
-Plus, check out all the social clubs in Singapore here.
+Also, do some comparisons of locations, membership rules and prices.

-Except for a clubhouse and facilities, associations offer many of the same social benefits found at clubs, without the expensive membership fees.
-They are a great way to get involved in the community.
+Associations are an excellent starting point when you’re new to Singapore, and they offer a host of support services.
+They are generally linked to nationalities, although citizens of any country can join.
+Attending a newcomer event is an excellent way to meet people and get involved in the community.
+Associations offer many of the same social benefits found at clubs, without the expensive membership fees.
 A low annual fee is usually charged and may include a monthly magazine that will keep you up to date with social activities.

 Another way of meeting people with whom you will instantly have something in common is through your university alumni association – log on to your university’s website to find out more.

 Singapore has so many!
 The easy way to get involved in these is Facebook (check for events nearby), look at our calendar for events or check SISTIC.